BhavikBarot/BHTextFieldManager/README.md

 Contributions
 ---
-You can contribute through pull requests and issues on GitHub.
+You can contribute through suggestion or pointing out an issues on GitHub or on a Mail.

 Author
 ---